nemikor-solutions/blue-owl-core/README.md

 * White and red LEDs to confirm decision entry.
 * LED, buzzer, and vibration to signal when a decision is required.
 * LED, buzzer, and vibration to signal when summoned to the jury table.
+* Triggering two relays, one to control a lamp, the other to control an external buzzer.

 #### Single Referee Mode